DRok17/QuickLaunch-Installer/README.md

 NOTE

-Any customization should be done on a Windows PC, as most of the tools have been provided in the VPK.
+Any customization should be done on a Windows PC, as most of the tools have been provided in the Data files.

 Instructions

-Install the VPK and select from the pre-made selections, which include the following:
+Install the VPK and data files and select from the pre-made selections, which include the following:

 Vita Launcher
 Adrenaline